-Before we talk about the alternatives of the Raspberry pi, let’s take a look on the features of Raspberry.
+Before we talk about the alternatives of the Raspberry pi, let’s take a look at the features of Raspberry.
 The Raspberry Pi 2 Model B packs a quad-core 900 MHz processor, 4 USB ports, a full HDMI port, 1 GB of RAM, camera and display interfaces, Ethernet port, micro SD card slot, and a GPU for graphics.
-It can run Linux as well as Windows 10, and costs about $35.
+It can run Linux as well as Windows 10 and costs about $35.

 The first-generation Raspberry Pi is still available, but the specs are conspicuously step down from the Pi-2.
 Early models don’t have Ethernet ports, so users won’t be able to plug them into an internet connection.
 The Pi 2 is a step up in every way.
 Raspberry Pi is also a great board for making robots and you can find many good raspberry pi robot kit to get started.

 The main reason that we look for alternatives is that a lot of boards out there that give more power.
 They have more ram, faster processors, more connectors, and better GPUs.
 Moreover, some have wifi built-in and some offer gigabit Ethernet, and a few even offer a solid amount of onboard storage.